 Speed and Performance

-At ProPrivacy, we test consumer-facing VPNs three times a day using a scientific server-based speed test system.
-This allows us to give much more reliable results than all other VPN comparison websites, which use online speed test tools to test connection speeds instead.
+At ProPrivacy, we test consumer-facing VPNs regularly using our speed test methodology.
+This allows us to give more reliable results.

 To keep things fair between each VPN provider, we only test VPNs using OpenVPN connections using servers based in Hong Kong, the UK, the USA, and Australia.
 This allows us to get both local and long distance averages for each server.
 Finally, we test for maximum speeds by testing the UK server with a local UK speed test server, and combine the two speeds to form a weighted average.